-I hope you enjoy my picks for today.
-Wishing everyone a fantastic week ahead.
+I hope you enjoy my selection of images, and hope you have a wonderful week ahead.

 My very favourite reason to slow down while out for a drive 🙂

 A heavily pregnant zebra pauses for a photo op in Etosha National Park.